dtamayo/reboundx/doc/effects.rst

 Python Example          `GeneralRelativity.ipynb <https://github.com/dtamayo/reboundx/blob/master/ipython_examples/GeneralRelativity.ipynb>`_.
 ======================= ===============================================

-This algorithm incorporates GR effects from all bodies in the system, and is necessary for multiple massive bodies like stellar binaries.
+This algorithm incorporates the first-order post-newtonian effects from all bodies in the system, and is necessary for multiple massive bodies like stellar binaries.

 **Effect Parameters**